julioalonzom/latin-text-recognition/README.md

-# latin-text-recognition
+# Latin Text Recognition

-A project for recognizing and digitizing Latin text from old book images.
+This project aims to develop a deep learning model to recognize and digitize Latin text from images of old books.
+The goal is to create a character-level OCR (Optical Character Recognition) system using PyTorch.